Mohamed-Mousa11/Deploy-A-Simple-HTML-Web-Page-Using-Nginx/README.md

-Here's a detailed `README.md` file for your GitHub repository:

----

 # Nginx Docker Container with Custom HTML

 This project demonstrates how to run an Nginx Docker container with a custom `index.html` file mounted from the host machine.
 The goal is to serve a simple HTML page via Nginx, exposed on port `8080`, and allow real-time updates to the content.